 - Drainage issues.

 An objective of the City’s pavement and sidewalk management practice is to minimize investment and prolong asset life.
 This involves ongoing condition assessments and responding accordingly with various treatments.
-Please see below information related to the 2019 practices for pavement and sidewalk asset management:
+Please view the Transportation Asset Management Presentation and see information related to the 2019 practices for pavement and sidewalk asset management below.

 Sidewalks are classified based on two categories:

 Includes high pedestrian traffic volume areas such as:

 Includes low pedestrian traffic volume areas such as: